louloubadillo/TC1001S/README.md

-# TC1001S
+# TC1001S ⚙
-Computer Tools Course
+Computer Tools Course <br>
+Professor: Gilberto Echeverría

-## Team
+## Team 🤝
 Edgar Castro, A01029036 <br>
 Lulú Badillo, A01024232 <br>
 Martha del Río, A01023890

-## Tasks
+## Tasks 🛠
 Through python, we modified 3 different games to customize them. <br>
 <br>
 Games used: <br>
 - Snake 🐍 <br>
-  · Changed the color of the food <br>
+  · @marthadelrio changed the color of the food, so that it looks like a disco ball<br>
-  · Changed the food to 2 different ones that move randomly <br>
+  · @edgarrostro changed the food to 2 different ones that move randomly <br>
-  · Modified the game dynamic (when the snake crashes into a wall it is game over) <br>
+  · @louloubadillo modified the game dynamic (when the snake crashes into a wall it is game over) <br>
 - Memory 🧠 <br>
-  · Resized the board (from 8x8 to 4x4) and the size of the image behind it <br>
+  · @marthadelrio resized the board (from 8x8 to 4x4) <br>
-  · Changed the numbers in the tiles to letters <br>
+  · @edgarrostro changed the numbers in the tiles to letters and resized the image behind the board<br>
-  · Printed the final score and total taps of the game <br>
+  · @louloubadillo added counters for the final score and total taps of the game and printed them <br>
 - Pacman 👾 <br>
-  · Modified the velocity of the ghosts (made them faster) and decreased de number of ghosts (from 4 to 2) <br>
-  · Changed the gameboard to a bigger space for roaming <br>
+  · @marthadelrio changed the gameboard to a bigger space for roaming <br>
-  · Adapted the ghosts to move smartly and chase Pacman in a targeted way <br>
+  · @edgarrostro adapted the ghosts to move smartly and chase Pacman in a targeted way <br>
+  · @louloubadillo modified the velocity of the ghosts (made them faster) and decreased de number of ghosts (from 4 to 2) <br>